skulumani/skulumani.github.io/about.md

 {% comment %} I am a graduate student at the George Washington University in the [Flight Dynamics and Control Laboratory](http://fdcl.seas.gwu.edu/). {% endcomment %}

-I am Senior Systems Engeering for Guidance, Navigation and Control at [Collins Aerospace](https://www.rockwellcollins.com/).
+{% comment %} I am Senior Systems Engeering for Guidance, Navigation and Control at [Collins Aerospace](https://www.rockwellcollins.com/).
 At Collins, I support a wide range of engineering and development projects related to some/all of the following areas:
 * Inertial Navigation
 * Sensor Fusion
 * Nonlinear Estimation
 * Nonlinear Control
+* Numerical Analysis
+* Dynamical System Simulation and Testing
+* Software Development

+{% comment %}

+I am a GNC Engineer at [Northrop Grumman](https://www.northropgrumman.com/).
+At Northrop Grumman, I support a wide range of engineering and development projects related to some/all of the following areas:
+* Inertial Navigation
+* Sensor Fusion
+* State Estimation
+* Attitude Dynamics and Control
 * Numerical Analysis
 * Dynamical System Simulation and Testing
 * Software Development